SKU: P005 /

 • Streptococcus agalactiae 0.03 µg/mL – 0.06 µg/mL

-• For a complete list of penicillin MIC values, click here.
+• For a representative list of Penicillin MIC values, click here.

 Mycoplasma Media Supplements